microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-08.md

 - Validate that all 3 services are compiled into Docker images & stored in an Azure Container Registry.
 - Validate that you have successfully deployed all 3 services (`VehicleRegistrationService`, `TrafficControlService` & `FineCollectionService`) to an AKS cluster.
-- Validate that the local `Simulation` service runs & connects to your AKS-hosted services and that all the previous functionality still works (input messages, output messages, speeding violation emails, etc).
+- Validate that the local `Simulation` service runs & connects to your AKS-hosted services and that all the previous functionality still works (input messages, output messages, speeding violation emails, etc.).

 ## Tips